awsdocs/amazon-efs-user-guide/doc_source/accessing-fs.md

 Use the following procedure to add or modify mount targets for an existing Amazon EFS file system\.

 **Note**
-The new Amazon EFS management console is not available in the following AWS Regions: Europe \(Milan\) Region, Africa \(Cape Town\) Region, Beijing and Ningxia Regions, or AWS GovCloud \(US\)\.
-If you are accessing the Amazon EFS console in these regions, you can access the user documentation for that console experience here: [ AWS Elastic File System User Guide](images/AmazonElasticFileSystem-UserGuide-console1.pdf)\.
+The new Amazon EFS management console is not available in the AWS GovCloud \(US\) region\.
+If you are accessing the Amazon EFS console in the AWS GovCloud \(US\) region, you can access the user documentation for that console experience here: [ AWS Elastic File System User Guide](images/AmazonElasticFileSystem-UserGuide-console1.pdf)\.

 **To manage mount targets on an Amazon EFS file system \(console\)**